-Imagine standing at the foot of Australia’s tallest coastal cliffs with the low tide of the Southern Ocean lapping at your feet.
+Imagine standing at the foot of some of Australia’s tallest coastal cliffs with the low tide of the Southern Ocean lapping at your feet.
 Ahead lies a magical 100KM and 50KM trail run journey along Victoria’s surf coast and wildflower hinterland.

 This is a unique run and we guarantee two steps will be the same.
 We welcome you to be part of the action in 2020!